BIGJRA/BIGJRA.github.io/reborn.md

     - Dazzling Gleam
     - Foul Play

-Another battle with Meteor's Ace themselves!
+Another battle with Meteor's Ace themselves, and the first boss fight on the Holy Field.
+Read up on the Field Notes and you can do it!

 **Relationship Point Choices:**
 - Tell Ace Loyalty (+1 Ace, -1 Elias)